CastielWong/DesignPatterns/UML.md

 - `#`: protected
 - `~`: package/default

 The name of the abstract class should be included in "<<>>" or in _italics_.
 The name of the abstract method should also be in _italics_.

+For interface, "<< interface >>" should be shown and the name should be in _italics_ as well.

+Any method that is defined only, either abstract method or interface method, should be in _italics_.

 ## Relationship